Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Getting to Meteora from Athens by train is probably the best way to travel if you want to enjoy the scenic route.

-The most important thing you should be aware of when trying to book your train ride to Meteora is that the train station closest to Meteora is not named Meteora as you would expect but Kalampaka or Kalambaka.
+The most important thing you should know when booking your train ride to Meteora is that the train station closest to Meteora is not named Meteora as you would expect but Kalampaka or Kalambaka.

 Don’t be alarmed.
 Kalampaka is the name of the town nestled just under the rocks of Meteora.

-There are two trains traveling directly between Athens to Kalampaka every day.
+Two trains are traveling directly between Athens and Kalampaka every day.

 Train 882 goes from Athens to Kalampaka.
 It departs at 07:57 in the morning from Larissa Station or Larissis Station, the central train station of Athens.